Orlando, Florida: Commuter rail

 In 2005, federal and state funding was granted for the establishment of SunRail, a local commuter rail service, to operate on the former CSX "A" line tracks between DeLand and Poinciana, passing through the downtown area and surrounding urban neighborhoods along the way.
 The service is expected to substantially reduce traffic congestion along the I-4 corridor, especially between Downtown Orlando and the suburban communities in Seminole and Volusia Counties.
 Federal and state funds covered approximately 80% of the estimated $400 million cost for track modifications and construction of stations along the route.
 The counties involved approved local matching funds in 2007 and the line was originally projected to begin operations in 2011.
 However, the project was ultimately voted down by Florida State Senate in 2008 and again in 2009 due to an amendment that would have approved a $200 million insurance policy for the system.
 Although there had been growing concern the system would be scrapped, a deadline extension combined with a new insurance arrangement with CSX brought new hope that SunRail will be completed after all.
 In a special session in December 2009, the Florida Legislature approved commuter rail for Florida, which also enabled high-speed rail federal funding.
 SunRail began passenger service on May 1, 2014.
 Phase I of the rail system runs from DeBary to Sand Lake Road in South Orlando.
-Phase II, which isn't expected to be completed until 2018, will connect from DeBary and continue north to DeLand, as well as extend from Sand Lake Road in Orlando south to Poinciana.
+Phase II, connects DeBary and continues north to DeLand, as well as extending from Sand Lake Road in Orlando south to Poinciana.
 Attempts to establish a smaller light rail service for the Orlando area were also considered at one time, but were also met with much resistance.

-High-speed rail
+Inter-city rail

-On January 28, 2010, President Barack Obama said that Florida would be receiving $1.25 billion to start the construction of a statewide high-speed rail system with Orlando as its central hub.
-The first stage would have connected Orlando and Tampa, Florida and was expected to be completed by 2014.
-The second stage was to connect Orlando and Miami, Florida.
-The project was canceled by Gov. Rick Scott in 2011, and on March 4, 2011, the Florida Supreme Court unanimously turned down the request of two state senators to force Scott to accept federal funding for the project.